ErikReider/SwaySettings/README.md

 # Sway-Settings

-A GUI for configuring your sway desktop.\
+A GUI for configuring your sway desktop

 - Auto start apps
 - Default apps